losrobbos/react-openstreetmap-demo/README.md

     // Each object has the fields "lat" and "lon"
     // Why an array of geo locations?
     // Well, sometimes for the same address you may get multiple results.
-    // So the more clear the address is, you may just receive one geo location object back.
+    // So the more clear the address is, you may receive an array with just
+    // one geo location object back.
+Or you simply always pick the first entry from the array.
     // Now you can feed this geo data into the React-Leaflet marker "position" attribute.
     // Et voila!
 The location of your address should get displayed.
 Enjoy big brothering...
   })